xenomedia/wp-composer-starter/README.md

 # WP Composer Starter
-WordPress and default plugins and themes installed with Composer.
+Composer file for managing WordPress core, plugins and themes for non-Pantheon hosting.

 ## Installation
-Download locally and run `composer install`
+Download locally
+Copy the composer.json file to your new project's repo Run `composer install`